cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

   <img src="/images/sts/install-details.png"/>

 1. The **Review Licenses** window appears.
-Click “I accept the terms of the license agremment” and click **Finish** to perform the installation.
+Click “I accept the terms of the license agreement” and click **Finish** to perform the installation.

 1. The **Sofware Updates** window appears.
 Click **Yes** to restart STS.